amazon-connect/voicemail-express-amazon-connect/Docs/vmx_core.md

     -  Example: 'vmx3_queue_arn':'arn:aws:connect:us-east-1:YOURACCOUNTNUMBER:instance/YOURINSTANCEID/queue/YOURQUEUEID'
 -  **vmx3_lang (Required)**: (Language code) the language code that Amazon Transcribe should use when transcribing the call.
 The list of supported languages and their language codes can be found in the [Amazon Transcribe Developer Guide](https://docs.aws.amazon.com/transcribe/latest/dg/supported-languages.html). **DEFAULT: en-US**
     -  Example: 'vmx3_lang':'en-US'
 -  **vmx3_mode (Required)**: (task) which delivery mode should be used for this voicemail.
 In this version of Voicemail Express, all voicemails are delivered as Amazon Connect Tasks.
-If nothing is provided, the voicemail will be delivered via the default mode selected during implementation. **DEFAULT: task**
+If nothing is provided, the voicemail will be delivered via the default mode selected during implementation.
+Options: `email, task, guided_task` **DEFAULT: guided_task**
     -  Example: 'vmx3_mode':'task'

 ### When to set the voicemail contact attributes